chenyun964/psa-frontend/README.md

 - [Node >= 10.16](https://nodejs.org/en/)
 - [npm >= 5.6](https://www.npmjs.com/package/npx)

+Before start testing/building the application, do remember to create the enviroment files, refer to `.env.example` :
+- `.env.local` - Use for local testing
+- `.env.production` - Use for deployment

 ## Running the application locally

 In the project directory, you can run: